newhavenrb/conferences/10_Deploy_Scale_and_Sleep_at_Night_with_JRuby.md

 The JVM solves the Concurrency problem.
   Single process
   Single application instance
-  Multiple exection threads handle request
+  Multiple execution threads handle request
   More like train!

   This scales easier and is more performant (see slides for data)